 - Currency: South Korean won

 - Time zone: Korea Standard Time (GMT +9)

 Where in the World

 Located about 110 miles (177 km) east of Seoul, Pyeongchang is a South Korean county nestled in the Taebaek Mountains.
 With a low population density, it’s a quiet place where nature comes first.
-Many people call Pyeongchang the “Alps of Korea,” and during your visit you’re likely to see lots of references to “Happy700,” a humble brag that the county’s average altitude is 700 meters (2,297 feet) above sea level.
+Many people call Pyeongchang the “Alps of Korea”; during your visit you’re likely to see lots of references to “Happy700,” a humble brag that the county’s average altitude is 700 meters (2,297 feet) above sea level.

 Pyeongchang is home to a national park and — it goes without saying — several Olympic sites.
 This year, the Winter Olympic Games will be spread out across two clusters.
 In the Pyeongchang Mountain Cluster, you’ll find the Olympic Plaza (the location for all medals ceremonies), the Olympic Stadium (the venue for the Opening and Closing Ceremonies), and the centers where most sporting events will take place.
-Meanwhile, the venues in the Gangneung Coastal Cluster are located just outside of Pyeongchang county, near the Sea of Japan.
-Those venues will play host to certain cultural events and sporting events like ice hockey, speed skating, figure skating, and curling.
+Meanwhile, the venues in the Gangneung Coastal Cluster are located just outside of Pyeongchang County, near the Sea of Japan.
+Those venues will play host to cultural and sporting events like ice hockey, speed skating, figure skating, and curling.

 What to Do